14 Post-earnings announcement drift

 In the first model, \(FE_i^1\) is calculated with the absolute value of the forecast item as the denominator.
 In the second model, \(FE_i^2\) is calculated with the standard deviation of the forecast error as the denominator.

 Rather than net income, Bernard and Thomas (1989) use “Income Before Extraordinary Items” (ibq) and we follow them in this regard.
-While Bernard and Thomas (1989) focus on NYSE/AMEX-listed firms, we just use all firms that we can match from Compustat to CRSP as outlined below.
+While Bernard and Thomas (1989) focus on NYSE/AMEX-listed firms, we use all firms that we can match from Compustat to CRSP.

 reg_data_fos <-